 Tucked away two miles southeast of Dorchester is the tiny village of Whitcombe.
+We happened upon it by chance while on a road trip through Dorset.
 It truly is small, with a population of only around 20 people.

 Slightly further afield, the spectacular Mendip Hills offers beautiful views across Somerset in an Area of Outstanding Natural Beauty.
 Nearby Wookey Hole is also a popular place for visitors wanting to see the limestone caves as well as other on-site attractions.